- City of Bellaire

 All development in the City of Bellaire must obtain all necessary permits.
 Contact the City of Bellaire's Development Services Department at 713-662-8230 for advice before you build, fill, or otherwise develop.
 The Zoning Ordinance, Flood Damage Prevention Ordinance, and the International Building Codes have special provisions regulating construction and other developments within floodplains.
 Without these provisions, flood insurance through the National Flood Insurance Program (NFIP) would not be available to property owners in the City of Bellaire.
 Any development in the floodplain without a permit is illegal - such activity should be reported to the Development Services Department.

 What is substantial improvement?
-The National Flood Insurance Program (NFIP) requires that any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure before the start of construction of the improvement, must conform or meet the same construction requirements as a new building and be constructed above the minimum Base Flood Elevation (BFE) listed on the City of Bellaire's Flood Insurance Rate Map (FIRM).
+The National Flood Insurance Program (NFIP) requires that any reconstruction, rehabilitation, addition, or other improvement of a structure taking place during 365 days, the cost of which equals or exceeds 50% of the market value of the structure before the start of construction of the improvement, must conform or meet the same construction requirements as a new building and be constructed above the minimum Base Flood Elevation (BFE) listed on the City of Bellaire's Flood Insurance Rate Map (FIRM).
+The City of Bellaire has adopted higher standards, which requires construction at or above the Design Flood Elevation (DFE).
+Substantial improvement also means any combination of repair, reconstruction, rehabilitation, addition or other improvement of a structure over an improvement period for permits after two flooding events, the cost of which equals or exceeds 50 percent of the market value of the structure before the work to be permitted is started.
+The improvement period is that period of time from the current permit application date back to the first flooding event, but not to exceed ten years.
+This term applies to structures that have incurred "substantial damage," regardless of the actual repair work performed.

 What is substantial damage?
 Substantial damage means damage of any origin sustained by a building or structure when the cost of restoring the building to its pre-damaged condition would equal or exceed 50% of the market value of the building before the damage occurred.
 Substantial damage is determined regardless of the actual repair work performed.